Joe Mattacchione: Toronto Lynx

 Mattacchione re-signed with the Lynx for the 2001 and 2002 seasons.
 In his fourth season with the club, he received the Best Defensive Player award for his leadership.
-In 2005, he returned to Toronto for his sixth consecutive season and was chosen the team captain under head coach Hubert Busby, Jr. The following season he began to transition to the managerial side as he served as an assistant coach under Duncan Wilde.
-Throughout the 2006 campaign, he assisted Toronto in reaching the finals of the Open Canada Cup where they were defeated by Ottawa St. Anthony Italia.
-The 2006 season marked his final year with the Toronto Lynx where he finished second in the rankings in the club's all-time match appearances.
+In 2005, he returned to Toronto for his sixth consecutive season and was chosen the team captain under head coach Hubert Busby, Jr. The following season, he began to transition to the managerial side as he served as an assistant coach under Duncan Wilde.
+Throughout the 2006 campaign, he assisted Toronto in reaching the finals of the Open Canada Cup, where they were defeated by Ottawa St. Anthony Italia.
+The 2006 season marked his final year with the Toronto Lynx, where he finished second in the rankings in the club's all-time match appearances.

 Indoor career

 After the conclusion of the 2000 A-League season, he signed with the Toronto ThunderHawks in the National Professional Soccer League.
 In his debut season in the NPSL, he assisted Toronto in securing a postseason berth.
-He returned to the indoor level in the 2002-03 season when he signed with Cleveland Force.
+He returned to the indoor level in the 2002-03 season when he signed with the Cleveland Force.
 He appeared in 31 matches and recorded two goals for Cleveland.